bansallawyers12/outlook-web/README.md

 - **Local Storage**: All synced emails are automatically saved to local folders for offline access.

 ### 3) View and manage emails
-- `Emails` page lists messages with pagination and filters.
+- **Dashboard Interface**: Modern email management with advanced search and filtering capabilities
+- **Email List**: View emails with visual indicators for read/unread status, attachments, and flags
+- **Advanced Search**:
+  - Use the search bar with smart suggestions and recent search history
+  - Toggle advanced filters to search specific fields (from, to, subject, body)
+  - Apply quick filters for Today, This Week, or This Month
+  - Save frequently used searches for quick access
+- **Bulk Operations**:
+  - Select multiple emails using checkboxes
+  - Perform bulk actions: mark as read/unread, flag, or delete
+  - Use "Select All" and "Clear" for easy selection management
-- Click a message to view details, headers, HTML, and attachments.
+- **Email Viewer**: Click any email to view full content, headers, and attachments
-- Download attachments stored under `storage/app/attachments`.
+- **Responsive Design**: Optimized for desktop, tablet, and mobile devices
-- **Local Access**: All emails are stored locally in organized folder structure under `storage/app/email-accounts/`.
+- **Cloud Storage**: All emails are stored in AWS S3 with organized folder structure
+- **EML Viewer**: View emails from original EML files stored in S3 with automatic fallback to database

 ### 4) Email Drafts
 - Save email compositions as drafts for later editing and sending.